top of page

 About

 Maria Gajraj is a Montréal-based organist and Doctoral Candidate at McGill University.
 Her research focuses on 20th-century Caribbean organ repertoire.
-She is the co-founder of Sapphonix Collective (https://sapphonixcollective.com/), which promotes women, queer, and racialized classical musicians, and has been featured on CBC radio.
-Maria is also the executive director of medieval ensemble COMTESSA (https://comtessa.ca/), in which she plays organetto.
+She is the co-founder of Sapphonix Collective (https://sapphonixcollective.com/), which promotes women, queer, and racialized classical musicians, and has been featured on CBC Radio.
+Maria is also the programming director of medieval ensemble COMTESSA (https://comtessa.ca/), in which she plays organetto.

 Maria has performed internationally, at venues like Salle Bourgie, Maison Symphonique, and the Orgelpark (Amsterdam) and in series such as Cal Performances (USA) and Bergen Orgelsommer (Norway).
 A recipient of the Godfrey Hewitt Scholarship (2022) and other awards, her doctoral research is funded by the FRQ (Fonds de Recherche du Quebec).